-The Visa Interview Waiver Program, which says repeat visitors do not need to appear in person for an interview when they need to renew their visa, was suspended.
+The Visa Interview Waiver Program, which says repeat visitors do not need to appear in person for an interview when they need to renew their visa, was suspended, per the executive order.
 Individuals with a diplomatic visa, North Atlantic Treaty Organization visa, C-2 visa for travel to the United Nations, or a G-1, G-2, G-3 or G-4 visa would be excluded from this suspension.

 Biometric Entry-Exit Tracking System

 Trump directed Homeland Security to expedite the implementation of the biometric entry-exit system, which uses photos or fingerprints to track individuals rather than just names.